 Eunho Chang’s works are published by Simon Verlag in Germany and Sejong Cultural Society in the US.

-A portrait CD, “Kaleidoscope” chamber works by Eunho Chang on KAIROS in 2018, “Memory” piano works by Eunho Chang in 2017, Sanjo Series volume 1 in 2015 were released on Requiem Records with DUX in Poland.
+His portrait albums "Sensational Bliss" in 2023, and "Kaleidoscope," a chamber music works by Eunho Chang, were released on the Austrian contemporary music label KAIROS in 2018, “Memory” piano works by Eunho Chang in 2017, Sanjo Series volume 1 in 2015 were released on Requiem Records with DUX in Poland.

 Eunho Chang (b.1983, Daegu, Republic of Korea) began his musical study on the piano lesson at the age of seven.
 He graduated in composition at the Keimyung University (BMus), Fryderyk Chopin University of Music (MMus) and obtained his Doctor of Music (DMus) in the discipline of art composition and music theory at the Fryderyk Chopin University of Music under the supervision of professor Marcin Błażewicz.
 He has been selected for various workshops and masterclasses, such as Impuls Academy, Voix Nouvelles, Matrix12” by Experimental Studio des SWR in Freiburg, working with leading composers: Unsuk Chin, Chaya Czernowin, Brian Ferneyhough, Beat Furrer, Fabien Lévy, Oscar Bianchi, Clemens Gadenstätter.
 In 2014, he was granted his portrait concert by Arts Council Korea and also received scholarships Pro Polonia from 2009 to 2011.